PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description and past ratings, see course page on [Princeton Courses](https://www.princetoncourses.com/course/016868)

-_Supervised by Prof. Benjamin Eyesenbach and Mengdi Wang (Spring 2024)_
+_Supervised by Prof. Benjamin Eyesenbach and Prof. Mengdi Wang (Spring 2024)_

 _Team communication: A course Slack